-Learning how to wind a bobbin is a vital part of getting the best out of your sewing machine.
+Learning how to wind a bobbin is a vital part of getting the best stitches out of your sewing machine.
 Like any partnership, the two sides of the sewing story need to be in unison with the top thread and the bottom thread in a harmonious relationship.
 The bobbin is only a little piece of the action but without proper winding, there will definitely be a breakdown in communication.

-How To Wind a Bobbin
+How To Wind a Bobbin Tutorial

-Before you begin to wind the bobbin on your sewing machine, check the handbook for the type of bobbin you have and the set of rules that apply to your make and model of machine.
+Before you begin to learn how to wind the bobbin on your sewing machine, check the handbook for the type of bobbin you have and the set of rules that apply to your make and model of machine.
 The principles are the same for most machines, but the type of bobbin and the position of the bobbin casing may be different.

-Generally, there are two types of bobbin casings situated either as a front loader with a push in type of housing or a top loader with a drop-in mechanism.
+Generally, there are two types of bobbin casings situated either as a front loader with a push-in type of housing or a top loader with a drop-in mechanism.

 It’s advisable to start with an empty bobbin, so remove any old thread and start a new color.
 Or you can buy extra bobbins for the different colors you like to use regularly.
 Purchasing extra bobbins for each color will save you a lot of time and frustration in having to rewind.